goost/coldtranslation/README.md

 10. Play the game via controller, progress through dialog via the arrow keys
     - Progressing through the dialog via the `Arrow Key Down` allows one to progress mostly in sync with the game dialog.
-    - Out-of-sync errors can be corrected by using the other arrow keys, to advance or revert the translated dialog.
+    - Out-of-sync errors can be corrected by using the other arrow keys.

 ## Known Bugs and Limitations

 - __This is an alpha release!
-Although I played for a day without major problems, things may be broken!__
+Although I played Sen3 from Ch3 to the End without major problems, things may be broken!__
 - The DialogBox window needs focus to work.
 - The DialogBox is designed with a resolution of 1920x1080 in mind.
 - Due to the structure of the spreadsheet, it is not always possible